 Respond to major and planned gift leads moved to you for follow-up.
 Work proactively in each community to network and expand portfolio.

-Contribute to the national major and planned gift team as the Alzheimer's Association continues to build and expand major and principal gifts across the Association.
+Contribute to the national major and planned gift team as the Alzheimer's Association continues to build and expand major gifts across the Association.

 Adhere to professionalism and fundraising best practices as demonstrated by moves management industry standards and donor-centered methodology.